someguy00004/NestFuck/README.md

 Debug information can be found in debug.txt

 For extended information, see NestFuck Guide.
-If you require additional help, or encounter an error with the interpreter, email archiewheeler88@gmail.com
+If you require additional help, or encounter an error with the interpreter, open an issue.